 Biography

-1. A tech optimist: I think that salvation lies in technological growth, and that continuing to build on the advancements of our forefathers will solve most of our problems (including the environment, our current political enmity, etc).
+1. A tech optimist: I think that salvation lies in technological growth, and that continuing to build on the advancements of our forefathers will solve most of our problems (including things like the environment, our current political enmity, population concerns, etc).

-2. A socialite: I'm great at meeting people and building relationships.
-I'm usually referred to as "outgoing", and my friends are often impressed at how easily I strike up conversations with strangers.
+2. A socialite: I'm great at meeting people, delivering talks, and building relationships.
+I'm usually referred to as "outgoing", and my friends/associates are often impressed at how easily I strike up conversations with strangers.

 3. An opportunist: Although I like to think that my career choices have been deliberate and well-planned, most of my successes involve me stumbling on, and then taking advantage of, short term opportunities.
-I have yet to build anything particularly noteworthy.
+In simple terms, I act first, and figure things out later.

 A brief history

 How did I become the above?
-Here's a walk through my 28-odd years, with an emphasis on my career.
+Here's a walk through my 29-odd years, with an emphasis on my entrepreneurial pursuits.

 My early life